Inheritance tax planning in uncertain times

 In this article we look at how to carry out inheritance tax (IHT) planning in a way that is timely and does not lead to an unwelcome amount of immediate financial detriment.

 “May you live in interesting times” reads the Chinese curse; the last several years in the UK have been notable for many things but instilling a sense of boredom amongst its citizens cannot be said to be one of them.
-Food and power costs have soared while stock markets have been rocky, house prices have stopped their seemingly inexorable rise and Prime Ministers change with alarming regularity.
+Another general election around the corner will undoubtedly bring more change.

 Steps have been taken to try to stabilise the country’s financial position, including the freezing of the inheritance tax (IHT) nil rate band until 6 April 2028 which will inevitably lead to more estates being brought within its ambit.
 Many clients will be keen to maximise the assets they pass onto their children but will be understandably reticent about depleting their assets and income to too great an extent by IHT planning.